cedars-sinai-genomics-core/miRNA_pipeline/README.md

      - Under “Analysis Jobs”:

          a.
 For "Job Title", input the project ID
-         b) For "QIAseq Spike-ins Added", select "NO"
+         b.
+For "QIAseq Spike-ins Added", select "NO"
          c) Select “Species” from the dropdown menu
          d) For "File Lanes", select "1-lane"
          e) Then click on "Analyze".
 The job will be submitted and will run in the background